 Additionally, Elizabeth advises health care providers on the opportunities available to them under the Patient-Centered Community Care (PC3) program and the Veterans Access, Choice and Accountability of 2014 to fulfill the health care needs of veterans, including inpatient and outpatient specialty care, mental health care, emergency care and newborn care for enrolled female veterans.

 Co-chair of the firm's Government Relations Practice, Elizabeth has been a registered lobbyist in New Jersey for more than 15 years.
 Throughout her career, she has worked closely with the executive and legislative branches of both parties and with health care leaders throughout New Jersey drafting and advocating health care regulations and legislation affecting the state’s providers, payers and consumers, as well as its health care payment and delivery system.
 Elizabeth also has experience navigating election law (ELEC) requirements and helping clients avoid "pay to play" and political contributions violations.

-Among her leadership roles within the firm, Elizabeth serves as co-chair of the firm's Government Relations Practice as well as co-chair of the Connectivity Subcommittee of the firmwide Women’s Initiative and a member of the firm’s Privacy and Security Workgroup.
+Among her leadership roles within the firm, Elizabeth serves as the HIPAA Privacy Officer, co-chair of the firm's Government Relations Practice, co-chair of the Connectivity Subcommittee of the firmwide Women’s Initiative and a member of the firm’s Privacy and Security Workgroup.

 Before Fox Rothschild

 Elizabeth previously chaired the health care department at a New Jersey-area firm for seven years.